scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/guides/costs/pricing.rst

 How these Models Compare to ScyllaDB
 ====================================

 ScyllaDB offers a different pricing model than DynamoDB.
 ScyllaDB charges based on the number of cores/storage you use, rather than the number of read and write requests.
-This can make it more cost-effective for applications with high-volume traffic, as you don't have to worry about exceeding your provisioned capacity and being throttled.
+This makes it much more cost-effective for applications with high-volume traffic, as you don't have to worry about exceeding your provisioned capacity and being throttled.

-For example, all of the above scenarios would cost $7k  per month for ScyllaDB.
-This is a significant savings compared to all of the DynamoDB pricing models for ScyllaDB's On Demand pricing.
-Longer term savings can be achieved with annual commitments.

 .. raw:: html